CenterPoint Energy (NYSE:CNP) Releases FY 2023 Earnings Guidance

-CenterPoint Energy (NYSE:CNP – Get Rating) issued an update on its FY 2023 earnings guidance on Monday morning.
+CenterPoint Energy (NYSE:CNP – Get Rating) updated its FY 2023 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $1.48-$1.50 for the period, compared to the consensus estimate of $1.49.
 The company issued revenue guidance of -.

 CenterPoint Energy Increases Dividend